wp-plugins/esaudioplayer/readme.txt

 Playing slideshow and music.
 Timings of changing images are specified in an timetable.

 I tested this plugin with IE8,Chrome,Firefox,Opera,Safari(WindowsXP), IE9(Windows7), iPod touch(iOS 4.3.5), and Android(2.3, emulator).

+This audio player has accessibility features.

+* Text browser user can download audio file.
+* Screen reader user can manipulate the player by selecting play button, stop button, etc.

+You can enable or disable these feature in the admin page.
+I tested them with Microsoft Narrator, JAWS(demo version), Focus Talk(demo version) , ALTAIR and NVDA.

 == Installation ==